leaflabs/leaflabs-docs/source/hardware/maple.rst

 * **Barrel jack power supply voltage mistake**: The acceptable voltage range given next to the barrel jack on the Maple through Rev 5s manufactured in Spring 2011 is **incorrect**.
-The given range is 7 V — 18 V.  In fact, **18 V is too high** and should not be supplied to your board.
-The recommended maximum voltage you should apply is **12 V**.
+The given range is 7V — 18V.
+In fact, **18V is too high** and should not be supplied to your board.
+The original voltage regulators used on the Maple were rated up to 18V.
+However, the voltage regulators on current Maple Revs are rated up to only 16V, and due to the current draw requirements of the board, operate properly only up to 12V.
+The recommended maximum voltage you should apply is **12V**, and potentially even lower depending upon the current draw requirements of the application.
+Please see :ref:`Power Regulation on the Maple

-  The original voltage regulators used on the Maple were rated up to 18 V.  However, the voltage regulators on current Maple Revs are rated up to 16 V.  Our tests indicate that they operate correctly through 12 V.  We do not recommend higher input voltages.
+  <maple-power-regulation>` for more information.

 .. _maple-nrst-pb4: